-Any patient who has a neuromuscular disorder such as Myasthensia Gravis or Lambert Eaton Syndrome should not receive Botox.
-In addition, patients who are pregnant or breast feeding should avoid Botox.
+Any patient who has a neuromuscular disorder such as Myasthenia Gravis or Lambert Eaton Syndrome should not receive Botox.
+In addition, patients who are pregnant or breastfeeding should avoid Botox.
 Patients with active dental and skin infections should avoid Botox in the masseter area as well.

 I was treated by another surgeon, but I don’t see any results.
 Is there a reason for this?

 Botox treatments to the masseter are customized for every patient.
 There are a couple reasons as the why the injections might not have created an improvement.

 - “Imposter Botox” – There are many types of botulinum toxin available.
 In Chicago, as in the United States, Botox and Dysport are the only two that are FDA approved.
 Be weary and avoid any other versions, which may be counterfeit, water-down versions, or “Chinese Botox” which can yield unreliable and potentially dangerous results.